GEOG 871

 • Description of project role and duties: text information of each team member’s assigned work on the project.
 Be as complete as possible--citing roles associated with the deliverables shown in Table 2 of RFP.
 Make sure you describe all duties and responsibilities to complete all project work and carry out ongoing management and communication activities.

 *Select hourly billable rates to the best of your ability.
 In practice, billable rates, which cover all company employee compensation and overhead, do vary by company, region of the country, and type of project.
-Assume that the project manager rate will be in the range of $100 to $175 per hour and the field data collection personnel will be about $40 to $60 per hour.
-Include one field data collection person who will oversee and organize the field work as well as participate in the field data collection.
+Assume that the project manager rate will be in the range of $100 to $175 per hour and the field data collection personnel will be about $40 to $50 per hour (higher for a field data collection supervisor).
 Rates for other project roles (e.g., database design, application development) will fall between these ranges.

 There is no single ideal size for the project team.
 The number of people on the team and their mix of skills and roles needs to be adequate to carry out all work on the project in a reasonable period of time.
 As a general rule, it is best to keep the team as small as possible, as long as it has enough people with management and technical skills and clearly defined roles to perform the work.
 For a project like this, a team size of about 6 to 10 people is appropriate.
 Some team members may have multiple roles.